Shravan-Balakrishnan/Q-Pilot-Quantum-Enhanced-Vehicle-Trajectory-Prediction-System/README.md

 ### 🧠 Why This Happens (The Science)

-1.  **Linear Model (Occam's Razor)**: In simple, steady-state motion, a straight line is the most accurate description.
+1.  **Linear Model **: In simple, steady-state motion, a straight line is the most accurate description.
 Complex models add "noise," whereas the Linear model provides perfect precision for constant-velocity trajectories.
 2.  **LSTM (Temporal Memory)**: LSTMs win during smooth, predictable curves because they remember the history of the trajectory.
 They are masters of "flow" and temporal consistency.
 3.  **Random Forest (Decision Boundaries)**: Random Forest excels in mid-range urban driving.
 It uses discrete "decision branches" to handle specific thresholds (like switching lanes) where motion isn't a smooth curve but isn't a straight line either.
 4.  **Quantum Neural Network (Hilbert Space)**: The Quantum model wins in extreme scenarios (sharp swerves/emergency stops).
 It maps input data into a **High-Dimensional Hilbert Space**, allowing it to solve exponential nonlinearities that classical models simply cannot "see."